One operation can repair a fistula. But that’s not the end of the story.

 Beyond the physical mending of scars and injury, Hamlin Fistula Ethiopia provides rehabilitation programmes that help recovering fistula sufferers reintegrate into their community.
 For these women who have been shunned from society, this Hamlin Model of Care is a critical aspect of rebuilding self-belief and empowering women to live independently, with dignity and choices.

 Every woman who undergoes fistula surgery at a Hamlin hospital also receives counselling, physiotherapy and basic literacy and numeracy lessons.
-Last year more than 600 patients completed skills training and handicraft education.
+This year, our goal is for more than 1,000 patients to complete skills training and handicraft education.
 However, some women require a lot more support.

 From healing to independence